CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 Old casks of salted meat and sacks of decaying grain fill this storage space.
 Among the supplies, you see a bloodied suit of chain mail, a heavy crossbow, and a drawn longsword bearing the emblem of Reddwall on its hilt.
 While the stored goods here are inedible by civilized standards, the Vermkins can endure them when fresher food is unavailable.
 ```

-One small cask contains an exceptional dwarven brandy, overlooked by the Vermkins due to its size.
+One small cask contains an exceptional molekin brandy, overlooked by the Vermkins due to its size.
 The cask holds the equivalent of twenty servings.
 Consuming a glass of this brandy restores 1 hit point, but drinking two glasses within an hour results in being poisoned for one hour.

 **Ulfric's Gear.** The chain mail and longsword belong to Ulfric Warwinter.
 Ulfric will be appreciative if at least his longsword is returned to him.